-Sarah has degrees in ecology from the University of Toronto (B.Sc. and M.Sc.) and a Ph.D. in soil microbial ecology in agroecosystems from Iowa State University.
-During her time in Iowa, Sarah found her passion for communicating science and farmer-led research.
-Through her involvement with Practical Farmers of Iowa, Sarah saw firsthand the power of farmer-led research.
+Sarah has degrees in ecology from the University of Toronto (B.Sc. and M.Sc.) and a Ph.D. in soil microbial ecology from Iowa State University.
+Through her involvement with Practical Farmers of Iowa, Sarah saw firsthand the positive change that comes from farmer-led research.
 Since returning to Ontario she has worked to develop and coordinate EFAO’s farmer-led research program, which supports member-farmers to design, collect and share evidence-based information for their farms.
-When she is not working with EFAO, you can find Sarah farming diversified perennial crops and pastured livestock with her family at Three Ridges Ecological Farm.
+When she is not working with EFAO, you can find Sarah growing pasture-raised livestock with her husband Drake at their farm, Three Ridges Ecological Farm.